orionrobots/orionrobots.github.io/wiki/freeform.md

 <br/>Freeforming usually means taking the bare components, bending, trimming and soldering leads together.
 </p>
 <h1  id="What_do_you_need">What do you need</h1>
-<p>You will require a good <a class="wiki" href="/wiki/robot_tools.html" title="Tools that are often required to get started in robot building">Toolset</a> including:
+<p>You will require a good <a href="/wiki/robot_tools.html" title="Tools that are often required to get started in robot building">Toolset</a> including:
 </p>
 <ul><li> Decent soldering iron
 </li><li> Long nosed pliers
 </li><li> Wire cutters
 </li><li> Quick setting glue
 </li></ul><p>
-<br/>Now - following our <a class="wiki" href="/wiki/robot_building_safety.html" title="Building robots can be dangerous - tips to help your safety">Safety Guide</a>- you should also have the following:
+<br/>Now - following our <a href="/wiki/robot_building_safety.html" title="Building robots can be dangerous - tips to help your safety">Safety Guide</a>- you should also have the following:
 </p>
 <ul><li> Good surface/soldering mat
 </li><li> Goggles (this is where you are quite likely to have small bits of wire fly up and hit you in the face as you cut them)